 A more exciting new feature of the C922 is its built-in background removal software called Personify ChromaCam.
 It detects where you are in the picture and dynamically removes what it determines is behind you, enabling a green screen-like effect without a solid colored backdrop.
 Logitech tells me it's the only single-lens webcam that can do automatic background removal, and it works pretty well.
 I found it still tended to be fuzzy on the edges of any person it was cutting around, and Logitech admits that nothing will beat using a real green screen set up, but it's definitely good enough if your camera is only a small window in the corner of a Twitch stream.

 The C922 is available right now for $100, so expect to start seeing the C920 disappear from online store fronts.
-Although they are the same list price, the (opens in new tab), so this will be a bit of a jump back up in price.
+Although they are the same list price, the C920 is often below $70 on Amazon, so this will be a bit of a jump back up in price.
 The version of the C922 with three months of XSplit and a tripod is only available through Best Buy, while the version with six months of XSplit is available on Amazon.

 A note on affiliates: some of our stories, like this one, include affiliate links to online stores.
 These online stores share a small amount of revenue with us if you buy something through one of these links, which help support our work evaluating components and games.